edubkendo/tower-docs/views.md

-# Metro Views
+# Tower Views

-Metro has built in support for every template framework.
+Tower has built in support for every template framework.